-The post 3 FTSE 100 growth stocks I’d buy in this market crash appeared first on The Motley Fool UK.
+The post 3 FTSE 100 growth stocks I’d buy as the global economy crashes appeared first on The Motley Fool UK.

 - Top shares for 2020

-G A Chester has no position in any of the shares mentioned.
-The Motley Fool UK has recommended Associated British Foods, Burberry, and Prudential.
+Royston Wild owns shares of Diageo and Unilever.
+The Motley Fool UK owns shares of and has recommended Unilever.
+The Motley Fool UK has recommended Diageo.
 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.

 Motley Fool UK 2020